 NORTH COAST CONNECT

-– BRISBANE TO MORETON BAY AND THE SUNSHINE COAST
+– Fast rail from BRISBANE TO MORETON BAY AND THE SUNSHINE COAST -

 The North Coast Connect Consortium of SMEC, Stockland, Urbis and KPMG will explore upgrades to the North Coast Rail connection between Brisbane and Nambour as well as a new rail line to Maroochydore, to facilitate faster passenger rail services between Brisbane and the regions of Moreton Bay and the Sunshine Coast.